MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 (and some bug fixes detailed below), then the data for source type is automatically made accessible in the inflict function and be used to filter spells by source

-**The bug fixes**
+**Bug fixes**

 Two issues with the above,

-1. `bool CastSpell::cast(const MWWorld::Ptr &item, bool launchProjectile)` actually handles both items and spells saved in the game BSA/ESP files (so ever spell you can learn which you do not make yourself), so they would otherwise bypass the cast as a spell function and be left with the enchanted item tag
+1. `bool CastSpell::cast(const MWWorld::Ptr &item, bool launchProjectile)` actually handles both items and spells saved in the game BSA/ESP files (so every spell you can learn which you do not make yourself), so they would otherwise bypass the cast as a spell function and be left with the enchanted item tag

 This was fixed by adding the clause I detailed above,